Skip to main content

 Content creation

-We understand for many organisations it’s important that they can create custom content, but while this is a standard part of the system functionality of some platforms, others may charge you for the service.
+We understand that for many organisations, it’s important that they can create custom content, but while this is a standard part of the system functionality of some platforms, others may charge you for the service.
 Some providers might even create content for you, but this could be charged anywhere from a one-time fee to per hour, every time.

 Implementation